 Broadcasting networks’ main aim is to put on TV programs that are viewed by as many people as possible.
 This ensures that they can attract advertisers, and esports offers an easy way to do this.

-For example, the recent League of Legends World Championship final was watched by almost 100 million unique viewers which was more than last year’s Super Bowl that had an audience of 98 million.
+For example, the 2018 League of Legends World Championship final was watched by almost 100 million unique viewers which was more than the 2018 Super Bowl that had an audience of 98 million.

 Although esports might differ from traditional sports, many broadcasters have found that the competitive gaming format offers enough of a spectacle to attract new audiences.
-Features like elaborate lighting, LED screens and thousands of spectators has likened esports tournaments to music awards shows.
+Features like elaborate lighting, LED screens, and thousands of spectators have likened esports tournaments to music awards shows.

-Recent tournaments like the Fortnite World Cup have hit the headlines thanks to the fact that the 16-year old gamer Kyle ‘Bugha’ Giersdorf won a $3 million prize.
-Bugha went on to make an appearance on The Tonight Show with Jimmy Fallon, and the emergence of celebrity gamers will help to make esports more identifiable to mainstream audiences.
+Tournaments like 2019’s very first Fortnite World Cup hit headlines thanks to the fact that the 16-year old gamer Kyle ‘Bugha’ Giersdorf won a $3 million prize.
+Bugha then went on to make an appearances on The Tonight Show with Jimmy Fallon, and the emergence of celebrity gamers will help to make esports more identifiable to mainstream audiences.